Literature Commissar

 Do you even know the man is dead?

-17. Ziad Says:
+17. Ziad says:

 It happens that I am reading one of Pramoedya’s books and I am deeply touched by his humanistic spirit and historic richness, I am sure if I was able to read it in its original language I would have enjoyed its vivid description of Indonesian society, but there is no doubt he is a great author who makes Indonesians proud, even those who don’t share is ideological leanings.
 I am re-posting here an old post with slight changes because I think that is what Ross is aiming at in the essence.
 I apologize for the excessive length but hope it will satisfy dear Ross.